tiennguyenhoan/kubernetes-basic-usage-learning/README.md

   - Docker Desktop: Read [Docker Deskop - Kubernetes](https://docs.docker.com/desktop/kubernetes/) for how to enable K8s
   - Minikube: If you don't have kubernetes in your Docker Desktop, then follow [Minikube](https://github.com/kubernetes/minikube) to install it.

-- kubectl command which will use most of the time to work with Kubernetes, check [Kubernetes install tools](https://kubernetes.io/docs/tasks/tools/)

-### How to connect to Kubernetes cluster

-To connect to a Kubernetes cluster, we must have 2 things, a kubeconfig file and Kubectl (CLI)
+To interact with a Kubernetes cluster, you need two essential components:
 - **kubectl**:

-    Is a command line interface (CLI) to help us interact with Kubernetes from managing resources to setup and deploy your application.
+    A command-line tool that allows you to manage Kubernetes resources, deploy applications, and monitor cluster activities.
 We can install the Kubectl command in [Kubernetes install tools](https://kubernetes.io/docs/tasks/tools/)

 - **Kubeconfig**:

-    Can understand as the key to access to the Kubernetes cluster, this file contains information and credential of Kubernetes cluster.

-    The syntax of Kubeconfig file should similar to this:
+    A configuration file that stores authentication details and access information for the Kubernetes cluster.
+It acts as a key to securely connect to and interact with the cluster.

+    A typical Kubeconfig file follows this structure:

     ```yaml
     apiVersion: v1